-The plot demonstrates that there is pronounced time variation of impact responses for most variables and countries considered in this study.
-Examining cross-country differences reveals that no systematic pattern emerges with respect to which countries exhibit time-variation in their respective impulse response functions.
-Both advanced as well as emerging countries display strong time-variation in their impact responses.
+Fig. 3 demonstrates that there is pronounced time variation of impact responses for most variables and countries that are considered in this study.
+Examining cross-country differences reveals that no systematic pattern emerges with respect to which countries exhibit time variation in their impulse response functions.
+Both advanced as well as emerging countries display strong time variation in their impact responses.